ItzMrRatsP/BOR/README.md

-# What benefits modules have?
+# What are benefits of modules?
 - Reusability of functions and variables
 - Replacement of "shared" and "_G"
 - Single script architectures and more